mdu02/gci-OSGeo-WMSTutorial/README.md

 <script src="https://cdn.rawgit.com/openlayers/openlayers.github.io/master/en/v6.1.1/build/ol.js"></script>
 <link rel="stylesheet" href="https://cdn.rawgit.com/openlayers/openlayers.github.io/master/en/v6.1.1/css/ol.css">
 ```

-2. Create a <div>.
+2. Create a div.
 Give it an id, which we will be targeting with the javascript later.
 Remember to include CSS to size the div, either here or in the head.
 ```html
 <div id="map" style="width: 900px; height: 600px;"></div>
 ```

 3. Since we have a simple map, we'll just use inline JavaScript.
 Put in a script tag.
 Steps 4-6 will be contained within this script tag.
 ```html
 <script type = "text/javascript">
 ...
 </script>
 ```

 4. Create an image layer to serve the community housing locations.
 ``` javascript
 	var housing_img = new ol.layer.Image({